pztrick/DjScript/README.md

     {% djurl 'path.to.rapydscript.file' %}
 ```

-Your source file (e.g. *path/to/rapydscript/file.pjs*) must end in the `.pjs` extension.
+Your source file (e.g. *path/to/rapydscript/file.pyj*) must end in the `.pyj` extension.
 Your target file destination is the value specified in settings.py.
 Your web server must have correct file permissions to write to your `static/` folder.

 ### Installation